-- A funny Canada Does Not Exist moment was related about David Cronenberg's remake The Fly (1986), shot in Toronto.
+- A funny Canada Does Not Exist moment was related about David Cronenberg's version of The Fly (1986), shot in Toronto.
 During production, they hit a crisis moment when the script called for Jeff Goldblum's character to prominently pay someone $50 in cash.
 Cronenberg, himself a Canadian, couldn't decide whether to use Canadian or American currency.
 In the end, he opted for U.S. greenbacks, pretty ironic considering that the 1950s Vincent Price original, shot in Hollywood, was actually set in Montreal, and given that several of his other movies were unequivocally set in Canada, even if they had mostly American actors (like Videodrome), and given that the CN Tower, a major Toronto landmark, is clearly visible in one shot.

 - Hobo with a Shotgun features many of the hallmarks of this trope, what with the oddly-generic police badges, fake currency that resembles neither American nor Canadian bills, and so on and so forth.
 It was shot in Dartmouth, Nova Scotia, and is filled with subtle Canadian references.